 Ontario has two main social assistance programs that provide income to eligible residents who need financial help – Ontario Works and Ontario Disability Support Program (ODSP).

-ODSP provides financial assistance and health benefits to eligible Ontarians who are suffering from a disability that limits their ability to work.
+ODSP provides financial assistance and health benefits to eligible Ontarians suffering from a disability that limits their ability to work.

-This article covers what you need to know about ODSP benefits, payment dates, how to apply for ODSP, disabilities that qualify, benefit amounts and changes to the program.
+This article covers what you need to know about ODSP payment dates in 2023, benefits, how to apply for the ODSP, disabilities that qualify, benefit amounts, and changes to the program.

 What is ODSP?